Introduction – Interview with Odysseas (Founder of WalletHub & CardHub)

 From working for one of the largest American banks to founding his own personal finance website, Odysseas Papadimitriou has made money his domain.
 The world was harshly introduced to the murky world of finance after the Great Recession, and Papadimitriou emerged from the crisis as a thought leader intent on making the industry a little less obscure to those it affected most: everyday consumers.

 Papadimitriou’s time at Capital One afforded him valuable insight into credit card risk and customer retention.
 This understanding is clearly demonstrated on both of his consumer finance sites, which provide the perfect blend between user friendliness and expert knowledge.
-Consumers can access their credit reports on WalletHub and then make informed decisions about future credit at CardHub.
+Consumers can access their credit reports and then make informed decisions about future credit at CardHub.
 Talk about consumer empowerment – not to mention comprehensive problem solving.

 By focusing on two aspects of personal finance that are crucial for day-to-day life – debt and credit scores – Odysseas Papadimitriou has created a personal finance platform and community by the experts, for the people.